-A tiny shred of evidence can be all it takes to solve a horrible crime, whether it's a fingerprint, some threads, a few molecules of DNA, a random conversation, or something left behind that the culprit thinks has virtually no importance.
-These traces of evidence can be left by accident, out of sloppiness, or because there's no way to know that they could be used, and they've helped solve numerous killings.
+A tiny shred of evidence can be all it takes to solve a horrible misdeed, whether it's a fingerprint, some threads, a few molecules of DNA, a random conversation, or something left behind that the culprit thinks has virtually no importance.
+These traces of evidence can be left by some mishap, out of sloppiness, or because there's no way to know that they could be used, and they've helped solve numerous slayings.

-A serial killer known as the Night Stalker terrorized Los Angeles and San Francisco from June 1984 until August 1985, killing 14 people and brutally beating and raping over a dozen others.
-While a frenzy of press coverage followed the crimes, the killer himself remained unknown.
-Finally, police caught a break when the young neighbor of a couple that the Night Stalker had attacked saw a weird-looking guy in black leaving their house, and wrote down part of his license plate.The boy's parents went to the police, who quickly found the car abandoned on Wilshire Boulevard in LA.
-Despite the killer's diligence, police found a single fingerprint on the car's rearview mirror.
-Using a new computer system, the LAPD matched it to a career criminal named Richard Ramirez, and went public with his mugshot.
+A serial slayer known as the Night Stalker terrorized Los Angeles and San Francisco from June 1984 until August 1985, killing 14 people and brutally beating and raping over a dozen others.
+While a frenzy of press coverage followed the transgressions, the slayer himself remained unknown.
+Finally, police caught a break when the young neighbor of a couple that the Night Stalker had targeted saw a weird-looking guy in black leaving their house, and wrote down part of his license plate.The boy's parents went to the police, who quickly found the car abandoned on Wilshire Boulevard in LA.
+Despite the slayer's diligence, police found a single fingerprint on the car's rearview mirror.
+Using a new computer system, the LAPD matched it to a career offender named Richard Ramirez, and went public with his mugshot.
 He was identified in an East LA store, run down by bystanders who stopped him from carjacking a woman, and captured.
-He died in prison in 2014.
+He passed in prison in 2014.

 The Postage Stamp That Eventually Revealed A Killer